mkurath/Github-Editor-New-Repository/docs/class2/module1/module1.rst

 -  Use github temlates to deploy BIG-IP

--  Familiarize student Azure Resource Groups, IP configurations, and security groups
+-  Access the Azure portal and understand  Azure Resource Groups, IP configurations, and security groups

 Estimated completion time: 60 Minutes